dgraph-io/dgraph-docs/content/tutorial-4/index.md

 +++
-title = "Get Started with Dgraph - Multi-language strings"
+title = "Get Started with Dgraph -  Multi-language strings" [menu.main] name = "Multi-language strings" identifier = "tutorials-lang" parent = "tutorials" weight = 4
 +++
 **Welcome to the fourth tutorial of getting started with Dgraph.**

 In the [previous tutorial]({{< relref "tutorial-3/index.md" >}}), we learned about Datatypes, Indexing, Filtering, and Reverse traversals in Dgraph.